 Candlestick Patterns Reveal Who, What, Where, When, and Why

 Technical Analysis is the study and interpretation of price, time, and stock volume for stocks and indexes.
 Due to the massive changes to the Stock Market Structure since the Banking Debacle and Subprime Mortgage disaster, Technical Analysis has been evolving and changing.
-There are many aspects of Technical Analysis including Candlestick Patterns, Support and Resistance, Trendline Patterns, Angle of Ascent™ and Angle of Descent™ as well as Overall Trend, Uptrend, Downtrend, Sideways Trending, Institutional activity, High Frequency Trader HFT activity, Small Funds and Retail activity, Entry and Exit Signals, and Indicators.
+There are many aspects of Technical Analysis including Candlestick Patterns, Support and Resistance, Trendline Patterns, Angle of Ascent™ and Angle of Descent™, as well as Overall Trend, Uptrend, Downtrend, Sideways Trending, Institutional activity, High Frequency Trader HFT activity, Small Fund and Retail activity, Entry and Exit Signals, and Indicators.

 All of this can be simplified down to 5 areas of stock analysis which makes stock pick selection faster, easier, and far more reliable.

 Here is a list of the 5 Key Aspects of Technical Analysis to analyze and interpret: